emincanozcan/laravel-airline/README.md

 Airline company ticket sale system selected as demo application topic and some features coded.

-To show live demo of project, go to https://airline.emincanozcan.com/
+To see live demo of the project, go to https://airline.emincanozcan.com/

 The admin panel can be accessible via https://airline.emincanozcan.com/dashboard